apache/calcite/site/_docs/howto.md

 ball because that would be [redundant](https://issues.apache.org/jira/browse/CALCITE-1746).)

+In order to be able to make a release candidate, make sure you upload your key to [https://keyserver.ubuntu.com](https://keyserver.ubuntu.com) and/or [http://pool.sks-keyservers.net:11371](http://pool.sks-keyservers.net:11371) (keyservers used by Nexus).

 ## Set up Nexus repository credentials

 Gradle provides multiple ways to [configure project properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties).